 The Annapurna Conservation Area (ACA) is by far the largest protected area in Nepal, and is seven times larger than Sagarmatha National Park!

-Like Sagarmatha National Park, the ACA also has a temperate zone and cold mountain zone, but it has the bonus of offering a subtropical zone as well.
+Like Sagarmatha National Park, the ACA also has a temperate zone and a cold mountain zone, but it has the bonus of offering a subtropical zone as well.

 Terraced farms are a common sight along the lower section of the Annapurna Circuit